-North Atlantic Treaty Organization (NATO).
-NATO's role in the fight against terrorism is an integral part of the Alliance's comprehensive approach to deterrence and defense and projecting stability and includes awareness and analysis, preparedness and responsiveness, capabilities, capacity-building, partnerships, and operations.
-Heads of State and Government (HOSG) met for the NATO Summit in Vilnius on July 11-12, 2023, and, in the Summit Communique, declared terrorism, in all its forms and manifestations, the most direct asymmetric threat to the security of Allied citizens and to international peace and prosperity.
-HOSG also tasked the NATO permanent council to update the NATO CT Action Plan and Counterterrorism Policy Guidelines (2012).
-Secretary General Stoltenberg appointed Assistant Secretary General for Operations Tom Goffus as his Special Coordinator for Counterterrorism in October 2023.
-At the NATO Center of Excellence for Stability Policing in Vicenza, Italy, NATO conducted two iterations of institutional-level battlefield evidence training for participants from

-Algeria, Israel, Jordan, Mauritania, Morocco, Niger, Qatar, Tunisia, and the UAE- Finally, the NATO Joint CBRN Defence Centre of Excellence in Vyskov, Czech Republic hosted a training for first responders to a terrorist attack in September.
-The United States also contributed to work of the NATO Resilience Committee to strengthen national and collective resilience and civil preparedness against military and nonmilitary threats.
+North Atlantic Treaty Organization (NATO): Heads of State and Government (HOSG) met in July for a NATO Summit in Washington, DC.
+NATO updated the Alliance's Counterterrorism Policy Guidelines and Counterterrorism Action Plan (CTAP) to guide its work on counterterrorism.
+NATO work under the CTAP focuses on improving awareness of the terrorist threat, developing capabilities to prepare and respond, and enhancing engagement with partner countries and other international actors.
+U.S. support for NATO capacity building efforts for partners in the Middle East, North Africa, and the Sahel focused on civil-military coordination and information sharing, including on battlefield evidence, border security, complex terrorist attacks, resilience, cultural property protection, and counterterrorist financing.
+Under the auspices of this project, NATO conducted training on interagency coordination with the UK National Interagency Liaison Officer (NILO) division of the London Fire Brigade in April.
+At the NATO Center of Excellence for Stability Policing in Vicenza, Italy, NATO conducted two iterations of institutional-level battlefield evidence training for participants from Algeria, Israel, Jordan, Mauritania, Morocco, Niger, Qatar, Tunisia, and the UAE.
+In September the NATO Joint Chemical, Biological, Radiological, and Nuclear Defense Center of Excellence in Vyškov, Czech Republic, hosted a training for first responders to a terrorist attack.
+The United States also contributed to the work of the NATO Resilience Committee to strengthen national and collective resilience and civil preparedness against military and nonmilitary threats.

-Association of Southeast Asian Nations (ASEAN), the ASEAN Regional Forum (ARF), and the East Asia Summit (EAS).
-Counterterrorism activities with the 10-member ASEAN and 27-member ARF countries in 2023 included annual meetings and capacity building efforts under U.S. leadership.
-The United States rallied with the Philippines and Bangladesh and will serve as cochairs for the ASEAN Regional Forum Inter-Sessional Meeting (ISM) on Counterterrorism and Transnational Crime (CTTC) for 2024-2026.
-This role also involves updating the CTTC workplan for a 3-year timeframe, which will address CVE, CBRN, illicit drugs, human trafficking, and border security and management.
-In 2023, under the ARF, the United States participated in a workshop on Anti-Money Laundering and Countering the Financing of Terrorism (AML/CFT) in Indonesia.
-The United States also co-sponsored the third ASEAN-U.S. Regional Workshop on P/CVE in Indonesia, this time focusing on-community resilience.
-Also in 2023, the United States, through a public-private partnership [with John Hopkins University], launched the U.S.-ASEAN Institute for Rising Leaders Program, which will allow 30 mid-career public service professionals from ASEAN to develop their leadership skillset.

-The African Union (AU).
-There are two main bodies within the AU which lead its counterterrorism efforts - the Political Affairs, Peace and Security Department's Conflict Prevention and Early Warning division, located at the AU headquarters in Addis Ababa, and the African Center for the Study and Research of Terrorism (CAERT) in Algiers.
-CAERT is the lead for all the AU's CVE activity.
-CAERT priorities include: 1) building capacity of member states on CT/CVE; 2) developing and/or implementing member state CVE national action plans; and 3) enhancing international cooperation to ensure relevant regional approaches are taken fully into account.
+Association of Southeast Asian Nations (ASEAN), the ASEAN Regional Forum (ARF), and the East Asia Summit (EAS): Counterterrorism activities with the 10-member ASEAN bloc and the 27member the ASEAN Regional Forum (ARF) in 2024 included annual meetings and capacity building efforts under U.S. leadership.
+The United States, the Philippines and Bangladesh will continue to serve as co-chairs for the ASEAN Regional Forum Intersessional Meeting on Counterterrorism and Transnational Crime (CTTC) for 2024-26.
+The United States hosted the first intersessional meeting under the new co-chairs in May 2024 during which the group successfully updated the current 3-year ARF CTTC work plan to address CVE, illicit drugs, human trafficking, chemical, biological, radiological, nuclear, and high-yield explosives, and adding a new priority area of border security management.
+The African Union (AU): There are two main bodies within the AU that lead its CT efforts: the Political Affairs, Peace and Security Department's Conflict Management Division, located at the AU headquarters in Addis Ababa, Ethiopia; and the African Center for the Study and Research of Terrorism (CAERT) in Algiers.
+CAERT is the primary research body and lead for all the AU's CVE activity.
+CAERT priorities include 1) building capacity of member states on CT/CVE, 2) developing and/or implementing member-state CVE national action plans, and 3) enhancing international cooperation to ensure relevant regional approaches are taken fully into account.
+In April, the African Union, in conjunction with Government of Nigeria, hosted a high-Level African Counter-Terrorism Meeting on the Theme: Strengthening Regional Cooperation and Institution Building to Address the Evolving Threat of Terrorism in Africa.
+As a result of this meeting, the AU decided to stand up a CT-focused subcommittee under its Peace and Security Council to focus on more continent-wide CT challenges and collective responses once formally established.